bripkens/connect-history-api-fallback/README.md

  1. The request is a GET request
  2. which accepts `text/html` and
  3. is not a direct file request, i.e. the requested path does not contain a `.` (DOT) character.

+Note: the last rule can be overwritten by the `fallbackToIndexForUrlsWithDots` configuration (see last use case below).

 ## Usage